Ramapough Mountain Indians: Petition for recognition

-State-recognition

-The State of New Jersey recognizes the Ramapough Lenape Nation.
-The State of New York does not recognize the Ramapough Lenape Nation.

 The Ramapough and two other tribes were recognized as Indian tribes in 1980 by the state of New Jersey by Resolution 3031.
-The New Jersey citation read:
+The New Jersey citation stated:

 Be it resolved by the General Assembly of the State of New Jersey (the Senate concurring): 1.
 That the Ramapough Mountain People of the Ramapough Mountains of Bergen and Passaic counties, descendants of the Iroquois and Algonquin nations, are hereby designated by the State of New Jersey as the Ramapough Indians.

-The tribe approached its New Jersey Assembly member, W. Cary Edwards, to seek state recognition.
+The tribe asked its New Jersey Assembly member, W. Cary Edwards, to seek state recognition.
 After several months of research, Edwards and Assemblyman Kern introduced Assembly Concurrent Resolution No. 3031 (ACR3031) on May 21, 1979.
 It passed the Assembly and was passed by the Senate on January 7, 1980.

-Edwards later said that debate in the assembly related to the Cohen book (see below); he noted that he and other supporters of recognition had to demonstrate the historical basis of the Ramapough.
+Edwards said later that debate in the assembly related to a book written by historian David Cohen (see below); he noted that he and other endorsers of recognition had to demonstrate the historical basis of the Ramapough.
 At the time, the state had not developed its own criteria or regulations related to tribal recognition.
-The state resolution also called for Federal recognition of the Ramapough, but is non-binding in that regard.
+The state resolution also requested federal recognition of the Ramapough, but is non-binding in that regard.
 The state of New Jersey has also recognized the Nanticoke Lenni-Lenape and the Powhatan Renape, descended from the Algonquian-speaking Lenape and Powhatan, respectively.
-Because of increased issues related to Native Americans, the State of New Jersey created the Commission on Native American Affairs by P.L.1134, c.
+Because of increased issues related to Native Americans, the state of New Jersey created the Commission on Native American Affairs by P.L.1134, c.
 295, and it was signed into law on December 22, 1995, by Governor Christine Todd Whitman.